lawrence-j-liu/lawrence-j-liu.github.io/content/authors/admin/_index.md

 Welcome!
 I am a Fellow at [Stanford Law School's Neukom Center for the Rule of Law](https://law.stanford.edu/neukom-center-for-the-rule-of-law/).
 In summer 2026, I will join [Washington University School of Law](https://law.washu.edu/) as an associate professor.

 I study comparative law and politics, with a focus on state-society relations in China and the United States.
 My research pays particular attention to the actors who engage and occupy legal processes or institutions.
 Drawing on interdisciplinary scholarship and mixed-method research tools, I seek to understand how law and politics shape these actors' decisionmaking processes and to identify implications for international trade, administrative law, and Chinese law.
-My ongoing dissertation project researches the domestic administrative processes that result in the imposition of “defensive” trade measures in both countries.
+My doctoral dissertation researched the domestic administrative processes that result in the imposition of “defensive” trade measures in both countries.

 Previously, I served as a law clerk to the Honorable Andrew D. Hurwitz on the U.S. Court of Appeals for the Ninth Circuit.